barnabasujvari/sleuth-applications/README.md

 We are asking you to implement a function which finds valid stock tickers in a given string.
 You can find it under `api/get_ticker.py`.
-Optionally, you also expand the tests found in `tests/test_applications_container.py`.

 *This functionality has already been solved in the Sleuth AI platform, and your implementation remains your personal intellectual property.*